On January 6, 1970, Fighting Harada and Johnny Famechon met again in a rematch.

 Harada came in to the fight on a 1-fight win streak with a 35% KO rate, and was fighting after a gap of 1 month and 24 days.

-Fighting Harada was defending his featherweight titles and, fighting for the featherweight WBC titles against Johnny Famechon and lost via points decision in the 15-round featherweight fight, and adds an loss to his record at 54-6.
+Fighting Harada was defending his featherweight titles and, fighting for the featherweight WBC titles against Johnny Famechon and lost via points decision in the 15-round featherweight fight, and adds a loss to his record at 54-6.

 On April 2, 1969, a 25-year-old Fighting Harada (53-4, 21 KOs) and Alton Colter met in the ring.